Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Optimal MTLA

-In order to calculate the admissible region in \cref{fig:state_constr}, the algorithm represented by the flow charts in \cref{FlowChart_SC_1,FlowChart_SC_2} is used.
-The flow charts of the Red Check block is shown in \cref{FlowChart_SC_3}.
+In order to calculate the admissible region in \cref{fig:region_ex}, the algorithm represented by the flow charts in \cref{FlowChart_SC_1,FlowChart_SC_2} is used.
+The flow charts of the ``Red Check" block is shown in \cref{FlowChart_SC_3}.
 If the time of the phase shift is larger or equal than the prediction horizon, the vehicle should be ahead of the TL for the whole horizon.
 Otherwise it can be beyond the TL only after the phase shift.
-The flow chart of the Green Check block is illustrated in \cref{FlowChart_SC_4}.
+The flow chart of the ``Green Check" block is illustrated in \cref{FlowChart_SC_4}.
 If the time of the phase shift is larger than the prediction horizon, the vehicle can be ahead or beyond the TL.
-Contrary, if the time is lower or equal, a further analysis is performed on the possibility to pass the TLd during the actual green phase.
-This is done by checking if the MTLA algorithm calculates that it is not possible to pass the $i^{th}$ traffic light ($N_{green}<i$) or to pass it during the second green phase ($N_{pass}>1$).
-If one of these two conditions is verified the vehicle should be ahead of the semaphore after the phase shift, otherwise it should be beyond it.
+Contrary, if the time is lower or equal, a further analysis is performed on the possibility to pass the TL during the actual green phase.
+This is done by checking if the MTLA algorithm calculates that it is not possible to pass the $i^{th}$ traffic light ($N_\text{green}<i$) or to pass it during the second green phase ($N_\text{pass}>1$).
+If one of these two conditions is verified the vehicle should be ahead of the TL after the phase shift, otherwise it should be beyond it.

-Once the admissible regions are obtained for the two TLs, the Range Intersection block (\cref{FlowChart_SC_1}) is executed.
+Once the admissible regions are obtained for the two TLs, the ``Range Intersection" block (\cref{FlowChart_SC_1}) is executed.
 It consists of making the intersection of the state constraints of the single TLs as in \cref{constr_inter}:

 In addition to the position state constraint, also velocity, acceleration and jerk are constrained.
+Hence, the OCP to be solved is the following:

-Where $j(t)$ is the jerk, $a_{ref}(t)$ and $v_{ref}(t)$ are the reference acceleration and velocity from the non-optimal MTLA algorithm and $w_a$, $w_v$ and $w_j$ are the weights of acceleration, velocity and jerk cost terms respectively. $A_f$ is the frontal area of the vehicle, $\rho$ is the air density, $C_d$ is the aerodynamic drag coefficient, $m$ is the vehicle mass, $C_r$ is the rolling resistance coefficient and $F$ is the generalized longitudinal tire force. $F_{min} <0$ represents the maximum braking force and $F_{max} >0$ represents the maximum traction force.
+Where $j(t)$ is the jerk, $a_\text{ref}(t)$ and $v_\text{ref}(t)$ are the reference acceleration and velocity from the non-optimal MTLA algorithm, and $w_a$, $w_v$ and $w_j$ are the weights of acceleration, velocity and jerk cost terms respectively. $A_\text{f}$ is the frontal area of the vehicle, $\rho$ is the air density, $C_\text{d}$ is the aerodynamic drag coefficient, $m$ is the vehicle mass, $C_\text{r}$ is the rolling resistance coefficient and $F$ is the generalized longitudinal tire force. $F_{\min} (<0)$ and $F_{\max} (>0)$ represent the maximum braking and traction forces, respectively.